datacamp/authoring/docs/courses/exercises/all-exercise-types/title.md

 ## Examples

 [Introduction to Spark in R using sparkly](https://www.datacamp.com/courses/introduction-to-spark-in-r-using-sparklyr) mostly contains sensible, informative exercise titles.
 However, the course uses the [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong), so a small number of exercises have pun titles, where they are named after songs.
-For example, An exercise on "select helper functions" is called "Mother's Little Helper" after the Rolling Stones hit.
+For example, an exercise on "select helper functions" is called "Mother's Little Helper" after the Rolling Stones hit.

 ## FAQs